trang-nguyenn/Algorithms/DP/KnapsackDP/1155-number-of-dice-rolls-with-target-sum.md

 `dp(d, N) = dp(d-1, N-f) + dp(d-1, N-f-1) + ... + dp(d-1, N-1)`

 This is a knapsack problem, with `options` are the values in each face of the dice.
+We need to find the number of combinations of options so that the sum equal to a `target`.